hrokr/Refactoring-Data-Science/lessons/0-VSCode/0-README.md

 # Lesson 0 - Visual Studio Code

-In truth, this could be lesson on with lesson 0 being something like "Learn To Type", "The Command Line Interface and You", or any of a number of math topics.
+In truth, this could be Lesson 1 with Lesson 0 being something like "Learn To Type", "The Command Line Interface and You", or any of a number of math topics.
 But we have to assume some sort of familiarity or competency _somewhere_ so this is as good of a spot as any.

 For now, Visual Studio Code (or VS Code) is a pretty popular choice for a text editor.
 It's lightweight, extensible and does most of you might need, plus a lot of what you might not need but could come to.
 It's used in industry -- Facebook announced [this week](https://www.techspot.com/news/82862-facebook-moving-microsoft-visual-studio-code-internal-development.html) they were switching to VS Code instead of Nuclide (whatever that is) and Emacs(!?!).